Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/implementing-a-provider/implement-endpoint/implement-endpoint-converter.rst

     .. important::

-        You must change the value of ``[ENDPOINT TEMPLATE ID]`` to match the id from the endpoint template you created.
+        You must change the value of ``[ENDPOINT TEMPLATE ID]`` to match the id from the endpoint template you created named **Text File Endpoint**.

     .. hint::